It’s not surprising that the Labradoodle has gained such popularity so quickly.

 Trim nails once or twice a month if your dog doesn’t wear them down naturally to prevent painful tears and other problems.
 If you can hear them clicking on the floor, they’re too long.
 Dog toenails have blood vessels in them, and if you cut too far you can cause bleeding-and your dog may not cooperate the next time she sees the nail clippers come out.
 So, if you’re not experienced trimming dog nails, ask a vet or groomer for pointers.

 Begin accustoming your Labradoodle to being brushed and examined when she’s a puppy.
-Handle her paws frequently–dogs are touchy about their feet–and look inside her mouth.
-Make grooming a positive experience filled with praise and rewards, and you’ll lay the groundwork for easy veterinary exams and other handling when he’s an adult.
+Handle her paws frequently-dogs are touchy about their feet-and look inside her mouth.
+Make grooming a positive experience filled with praise and rewards, and you’ll lay the groundwork for easy veterinary exams and another handling when he’s an adult.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the nose, mouth, and eyes, and on the feet.
 Eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.